 On another occasion we had the morning's first Leeds via Barnsley to Sheffield at 05.30.
 As we left Darton it was still dark and there had been heavy rain during the night.
 The DMU was a three car Class 108 used mainly on the Pennine routes, these units were like rockets on take off.
 We got the tip to leave Darton and off I went, on the approach to Braugh Green on a sweeping right then left hand curve, I suddenly noticed what appeared to be some missing railway line!
 I stood up, hit the brakes and held on.
 The track had clearly sunk, as did my heart, it was like being on a big dipper.
 Fortunately the train stayed on the rails, we came to a halt so that I could place some detonators on the opposite track.
 We then carried on to Barnsley Junction with the tail lights turned on the front of the DMU.
 At Barnsley Junction the signalman was notified of the track problems.
 Apparently for much of the morning the line from Barnsley back to Wakefield Kirkgate (Horbury Junction) was shut.

-One of Michael's hobbies is visiting railway routes that have long since been lifted, frequently following the formation as far as possible on a push bike or a Honda 250XL trial bike.
+A popular pastime for Michael is to visit railway routes that have long since been lifted, frequently following the formation as far as possible on a push bike or a Honda 250XL trial bike.
 On one Saturday Michael took the Honda over the disused Great Central line between Crofton and Barnsley.
 Although the going was steady, as with many abandoned lines many of the bridges have been removed.
 Usually these were easily identifiable as the pathway would veer off to the left or right, a clear indication the bridge was out ahead.
 About half way to Barnsley on some nice level formation and with the bike speeding up alittle, without any warning a gap appeared where a bridge had once been.
 With little time to choose what to do the dare-devil option was chosen.
 The missing bridge was fortunately only about the width of a tractor, landing on the other side safely, but now with sticky trousers!
 The rest of the trip was taken a little more cautiously.

 Going to Tinsley